michael-franke/faintr/README.md

 -   `get_cell_definitions` returns information on the predictor variables and how they are encoded in the model.
--   `extract_cell_draws` returns posterior draws for one subset of design cells.
+-   `extract_cell_draws` returns posterior draws and additional metadata for one subset of design cells.
 -   `compare_groups` returns summary statistics of comparing two subsets of design cells.